20 Winter Driving Tips To Help Keep You Safe On The Road

 1. Winterize Your Vehicle Before The Snow Falls

-Getting your car ready for winter, also known as winterizing your car, is probably the most forward-thinking winter driving tip here, as it is recommended that you do this in the fall.
-However, if winter's here, there is still time to get started.
+Getting your car ready for winter, also known as winterizing your car, is probably the most forward-thinking winter driving tip here.
+While it is recommended that you do this in the fall, if winter's here, there is still time to get started.
 While this process might seem intimidating, it's not that complex.

-A common first step people take in this process is installing winter tires.
-This is a fantastic start, as you can take advantage of the winter tire insurance discount by installing winter tires.
+An ordinary first step people take in this process is installing winter tires.
+This is a fantastic start, as you can use the winter tire insurance discount by installing winter snow tires.
 However, this is only one of many things you can do to make your car safe.
 Some other steps that you can take to winterize your car include:

 • Make sure that all fluids (oil, windshield wiper fluid, etc.) are changed and refilled